-Ground There's a pot of gold-increas- the two testers or supervisors ed production-at the end of employed by the Allegany Coun. every contour strip which New ty Dairy Herd Improvement York farmers plow, according to sociation.
-Hugh D. Chamberlain, chairman Two herds averaged more than for the Allegany soil conservation 50 pounds per cow.
-They were Sunday School at 12 M. Her-district.
+7:30 p. m., Thursday, Board of Trustees.
+6:30 p. m., Friday, W. S. C. S. tureen supper in the church parlors.
+Following supper the society will have its regular meet- 8:30 p. m., Choir rehearsal.
+The war shrine is open daily 1 until 5 for meditation and ALLIANCE Milton Hurne, Pastor 9:45 a. m., Sunday School.
+11 a. m., Worship service.
+7:30 p. m., Evangelistic serhome of Mrs. M. Walton on No. Main street.
+Frdiay, May 5th, 8 p. m., young Rainbow on the Ground There's a pot of gold-increas- the two testers or led production-at the end of employed by the Allegany Coun. every contour strip which New ty Dairy Herd Improvement As.
+York farmers plow, according to sociation.
+Morning services at 10:30.
+Top- Hugh D. Chamberlain, chairman Two herds averaged more than for the Allegany soil conservation 50 pounds per cow.
+They were district.
 Soil conservation pro- the 17-cow herd of James grams, including contour strip- Young, Angelica, 16 Honor Roll cropping, increase average yields cows, which milked 1,458 pounds.
 Evening Services at 7:30.
 Top- on New York farms at least ten each, testing 52.6 pounds of fat "The Gospel in Story and per cent, the experience of many each.
 The 16-cow herd of Carl Song" will be given by the W. W. farmers in the state shows.
 In Clarke, Andover, ten of the ani.
 G. Girls.
 Everyone welcome.
-Allegany county, 165 farmers mals on the Honor Roll, aver.
+Allegany county, 165 farmers mals on the Honor Roll.
 Mid-week prayer meeting will have already decided to reap the aged 50.2 pounds fat each.
-Both tices bring.
-Because every contour furrow fat per cow or more include: is on the level thruout its whole length, it catches and holds rain 46.7 lbs.; Arling Cobb, Whites. water, giving it a chance to soak ville, 41.1 lbs.; Robert Ainsworth into the ground instead of run- Whitesville, 47.1 lbs.; E. A. Rees Sabbath services at 2:30 p. m. with it.
-This extra moisture Nunn, Black Creek, 42.9 lbs such as Allegany county, which is 41.6 lbs. ing on level-contours saves time,
+Roth Slocum on Maple street Thurs- and other soil conservation prac- Holsteins. tices bring.
+Plowing a Because every contour furrow fat per cow or more include: is on the level thruout its whole Lawrence Perkins, Andover length, it catches and holds rain 46.7 lbs.; Arling Cobb, Whites. water, giving it a chance to soak ville, 41.1 lbs.; Robert Ainsworth into the ground instead of run- Whitesville, 47.1 lbs.; E. A. Rees Rev. Walter L. Greene, Pastor | ning off-taking fertile topsoil Son, Fillmore, 44.2 lbs.; George Sabbath services at 2:30 p. m. with it.
+This extra moisture Nunn, Black Creek, 42.9 lbs such as Allegany county, which is 41.6 lbs. ling on level contours saves time.
+Acid indigestion at 10 o'clock in the forenoon for Relieved in 5 minutes or symptomatic relief-medicines like those in Bell-ans Tablets.
+No larative.
+Bell-ans brings comfort in a jiffy or double your money back on return of bottle 17 to us.
+25c at all druggists.
+Excellent Milk Records Made in March Some excellent individual cow land herd average records were made in March, it has been reported to the Farm Bureau Other herds averaging 40 lbs.